gegles/mft-cloud/mft-containers/README.md

 ### Agent setup for MFT Containers
 {: #mft_containers_agent_setup}

-Agent package contains a Dockerfile-agent to build the MFT agent docker image.
+Agent package contains a Dockerfile to build the MFT agent docker image.
 MFT Agent is setup and started as part of the **mqft.sh** script.
 This package assumes a single queue manager(**QM1**) as coordination queue manager, command queue manager and agent queue manager.
 **Note:** As per your application architecture, you can consider to have separate queue managers for coordination, command and agents.

-1. Copy the MFT redistributable package: **9.1.0.0-IBM-MQFA-Redist-LinuxX64.tar.gz** to the Agent directory.
-For example
-    ```
-    On Linux: /home/mft-containers/agent
-    On Windows: %HOMEDRIVE$\mft-containers/agent
-    ```
+1. Download or get the URL for the MQ File Agent redistributable bundle: **9.\*-IBM-MQFA-Redist-LinuxX64.tar.gz**.
 2. Open a command shell and navigate to path of **mft-containers/agent** repository.
 For example */home/mft-containers/server*(on Linux) or *C:\\mft-containers\\server*(on Windows).

 3. Build mft agent image.
     ```
-    docker build -t mftagentredist -f Dockerfile-agent
+    docker build --build-args MQFA_REDIST=<URL OR PATH TO MQFA_REDIST_BUNDLE> -t mftagent .
     ```
 4. We will create two agents as part of this document to demonstrate mft agents in container.
 These agents are **AGENTSRC** and **AGENTDEST**.
 As a first step of agent configuration, we have to create their congfiguration on coordination queue manager.
     ```